indrode/feature_setting/README.md

 - a feature is a key that can either be enabled or disabled
 - a setting is a key that has a value (of type String, Fixnum, Float, or Array)

 In practice, features can be used to switch certain functionality in your code on or off.
 This can be used to roll out functionality without the need to deploy.
 Settings are very flexible in that they can hold any value.
 The possibilities are endless.
+They should not be used to store application secrets, such as tokens, passwords, and keys.
+Those type of settings should rather be stored in environment variables using tools like [https://github.com/bkeepers/dotenv](dotenv).

-Both, features and settings are configured with default values that persist in the database and then can be updated if required.
+Both, features and settings are configured in your code with default values.
+They can then be updated at any time in the Rails console and persist in the database.

 ```ruby
 # using features: